zohrehTofighi/zohrehTofighi/README.md

 - 👋 Hi, I’m @ZohrehTofighi
 - 👀 I’m interested in Data Science & Machine learning
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning Deep learning
-- 💞️ I’m looking to collaborate on companies which are work on some projects related to Machine learning & Data science
+- 💞️ I’m looking to collaborate on companies which are work on some projects related to Machine learning & Data Science
 - 📫 I'm available via Email, LinkedIn and Kaggle

 <!---